Energy Masterplanning for Net Zero Carbon: Retrofit on the HE estate - Sam Haston, Buro Happold & Sam McCabe, Oberlanders

 Buro Happold and Oberlanders have been working with the University of Edinburgh since 2019 to develop an energy masterplan that delivers against the University’s Zero by 2040 goal.
 Through this project, the University has progressed from setting an ambitious target, to developing a deliverable decarbonisation plan.
 The Energy Masterplan we have developed in conjunction with key stakeholders in the University brings together robust modelling of energy, carbon and cost pathways, enriched with enhanced costing exercises and detailed building fabric over 60 buildings of various typologies.
 In this session, we will share the key lessons from our experience at Edinburgh, helping other education estates operators with net zero carbon ambitions to better plan for developing a robust and investible decarbonisation strategy.

-Making Carbon Visible - Annabel Clark and Daniel Lockwood, Faithful+Gould & Helen Groves, Atkins
+Making Carbon Visible - Daniel Lockwood, Faithful+Gould & Helen Groves, Atkins

 Have you set an ambitious net zero target for your existing estate?
 One of the biggest challenges for estate owners, in particular Universities and Local Authorities, is being able to plot a course for the decarbonisation of their many buildings and facilities: it is now a legal as well as moral imperative to respond to this challenge.